kevindra/tradingbotx/README.md

 - Able to schedule algorithms based on user's preference
 - Provide a rating mechanism for Algorithms, so users can see the popular/highly rated algorithms
 - Seamlessly integrate with all popular brokerages and crypto exchanges
-- ?

 Let's see how it goes!
 It's only the start.

-See this repo in action here - https://www.buythedipclub.com

 # Roadmap